vipulnaik/working-drafts/lesswrong/steady-states-and-crunch-times.md

 which I can return to crunch time work.
 I described a variant of this idea in the [underfun case section of my post on handling a stressful life](https://www.lesswrong.com/posts/rBLEiEsNxpQaqwsmJ/miscellaneous-thoughts-on-handling-a-stressful-life#The_underfun_case).

+### TODO list management for both the crunch time and the return to normalcy

+During a crunch time, a person may not be immediately do some kinds of tasks that the person would normally be able to do immediately.
+Rather, those tasks may need to be deferred till after the crunch time.
+For instance, during normal times, I might process physical mail as soon as I receive it, but during a crunch time, I might choose to not open non-urgent physical mail.
+The physical mail accumulates until after the crunch has ended, when I clear it.

+Due to this, TODO list management may change qualitatively and quantitativey during crunch times.
+In addition to managing the list of things that are being done as part of the crunch, the list may also include a list of things that are being deferred due to the crunch.
+Things that normally may not even get into TODO lists, because they would get done immediately or on a set schedule, now need to be put in the TODO list, queued behind crunch work.

 ## Figuring out a new steady state